How to relieve fear of bedtime monsters using Logosynthesis

 Students First?
 Let’s Calm Reactive Behaviour.

 We are undergoing immense change and uncertainty.
-We all want to put students first, yet look around and it is easy to recognize an escalation in the pace of change.
+Certainly we all want to put students first.
+Yet look around and it is easy to recognize an escalation in the pace of change and uncertainty that is resulting in a shift in focus away from students.
 All of our systems are feeling the pressure of adapting to intense uncertainty and the external demands often exceed the ability to cope, resulting in breakdown.
-Schools feel the intensity every day, as children arrive with tensions from home, as parents react out of fear and frustration and teachers, … Read More
+Schools feel the intensity every day, as children arrive with … Read More

 We should care about our children.

+We say that we care about our children.
 I live in Nova Scotia and on Monday, my children will not be attending school as a labour dispute between teachers and the province escalates.
 I am observing the reactions from the perspective of my lessons in Logosynthesis and I am going to offer a few words in an attempt to broaden the conversation.
 The common theme on social media is ‘If you care about our children you would …’.
-Yes, we should all care about our children!
-But our reactions … Read More
+Our reactions can … Read More

+It can be challenging to stop being a reactive parent.
+Do you struggle to stop being a reactive parent?
 I believe we all want to be good parents but what we hold in our heads and our hearts isn’t always in line with the behaviour we exhibit.
 As parents, we hold fantasies of how our children should be based on our beliefs and past experiences.
 And when things aren’t as we had imagined, we react.
-Often we are not even aware of what triggers our reactions.
-What are some of our fantasies?
-‘My child will be the best athlete or the … Read More
+Often we are not even aware of … Read More

 Losing my cool as a parent!
+I am not proud to admit that I can get stuck in ‘reactive parenting’ mode.
 As a parent, I truly want to do a great job raising my children.
 However, I admit that I get stressed.
 I have been known to raise my voice and lose my cool when things don’t go as I feel they should.
-I know what I should be doing and how to do it but in the moment, all good intentions are put aside and I react.
-The key motivator for me to work on … Read More
+I know what I should be doing and how to do it but in the moment, all … Read More